Search

 Who are ‘the Least of These’ in Matthew 25?

-[by Alex Finkelson] Who are the Sheep and Goats?
+[Guest Post] Who are the Sheep and Goats?
 The question of how should we interpret ἀδελφός [adelphos, 'brother' in Greek] in the New Testament comes to a head in Jesus' parable of the Sheep and the Goats.
-As the...
+As the parable...
 Continue Reading →

 “Does the ‘New Perspective’ muddy the waters?”
 James Dunn Responds